-The load carrying structure of the gyroplane consists of a composite monocoque occupant enclosure, bolted to an inert-gas welded stainless steel tube framework including tower and aft extension.
-The composite structure and main frame carries all loads induced by the crew stations, engine, rotor, undercarriage, stabilizer, and serves as installation platform for additional equipment.
+The load carrying structure of the gyroplane consists of a composite monocoque occupant enclosure which is connected to the rotor tower and keel tube.
+The composite structure, tower and aft extension carries all loads induced by the crew stations, engine, rotor, undercarriage, stabilizer, and serves as installation platform for additional equipment.

 Stabilizer structure with rudder is made of GRP (or in certain cases CRP) and is bolted to the aft extension of the main frame.
-Attachment points for the engine installation are provided by a steel tube ring mount at the rear of the mast, which also supports the rotor at its top end.
+Attachment points for the engine installation are provided by a steel tube ring mount at the rear of the firewall.